"We saw more species of birds than I had expected, and some good animals too, particularly the wolves and hyenas.

 click here for a pdf version of this destination write-up - easier to print - no photos

 Ethiopia is unique among African countries in that it is the only one never to be colonised.
 The physical barriers that helped protect it also isolated the wildlife, resulting in a level of endemism unparalleled in mainland Africa.
 There are over fifty endemic or near-endemic birds and many more local races.
-The Ethiopian Wolf is, of course, the most famous mammal here and we have excellent chances of seeing it.
+The Simian Wolf is, of course, the most famous mammal here and we have excellent chances of seeing it.

 We will visit at the height of the dry season.
 Just as temperatures are dropping to their coldest in Europe, Ethiopia is enjoying glorious sunshine with very little chance of rain, whilst the altitude keeps temperatures at a comfortable level.
 At this time many northern migrants join the resident birds of Ethiopia.
 Lakes and rivers become magnets for birds and other wildlife.

 We begin in the Awash National Park which is savannah and scrubland with a very impressive gorge.
-Next we visit the lush northern section of the Ethiopian Rift Valley and sample some of its lakes and woodlands.
-From here we will travel to the Bale Mountains for Ethiopian Wolf and many endemic birds.
+Next we will visit the lush northern section of the Ethiopian Rift Valley and sample some of its lakes and woodlands.
+From here we travel to the Bale Mountains for Simian Wolf and many endemic birds.
 We then head over the Sanetti Plateau and into the rich Harrena Forest coming out into the deserts and grasslands of southern Ethiopia.
-We return through the Rift Valley, passing coffee plantations and woodland, to Lake Awassa and then on to Addis Ababa.
+We return through the Rift Valley, passing coffee plantations and woodland, to Lake Awassa and Welisso and then on to Addis Ababa.
 We also have a full day north of Addis looking for Gelada Baboons and more endemics.

 SOUTHERN AWASH NATIONAL PARK